The Path Beyond #Neoliberalism

 The implementation of the #MakingHistory project involves several key steps:

 * Lossy View Feature: Developing a lossy view feature that provides users with insights into what content is backed up across the network.
-This feature will enable users to make informed decisions about their archiving efforts and prioritize content preservation based on community needs and interests.
+This feature will enable people to make informed decisions about their archiving efforts and prioritize content preservation based on community needs and interests.

 * Collaborative Partnerships: Building partnerships with traditional archival institutions to ensure the long-term preservation and accessibility of archived content.
 These partnerships will involve sharing archived material and collaborating on preservation initiatives to ensure the sustainability of the archive.